A complete list of things to do in Mostar whether you are just coming on a day trip or staying in Mostar for a few days.

 I always say that the best way to discover the town with a local is by taking a free walking tour.

-Those tours are nearly always run by a local guide who will share with you invaluable expertise and knowledge, recommend local places and share their local perspective.
+Those tours are always run by a local guide who will share with you invaluable expertise and knowledge, recommend local places and share their local perspective.

 I mostly book via GuruWalk as they only work with local experts.